As per the Income-tax provisions, a resident taxpayer needs to disclose global income in his Income-tax return.

-If taxpayer is non-resident then he needs to disclose only those incomes which are earned by him in India.
-Hence, residential status of a taxpayer plays a vital role to determine the taxation of income.
+If the taxpayer is a non-resident then he needs to disclose only those incomes which are earned by him in India.
+Hence, the residential status of a taxpayer plays a vital role to determine the taxation of income.

 Foreign source income may be of various forms which are as follows-

-- If taxpayer has gone abroad for employment purpose, Salary received by him abroad shall be Foreign Income.
+- If a taxpayer has gone abroad for employment purposes, the Salary received by him abroad shall be Foreign Income.

-- If taxpayer has acquired House Property abroad, however while returning to India he let out such property, then Rentals received from such property shall be Foreign Income.
+- If a taxpayer has acquired House Property abroad, however, while returning to India he let out such property, then Rentals received from such property shall be Foreign Income.